MZachmann/QA40xPlot/README.md

 * the top of the DUT goes to the left channel and the bottom of the reference resistor
 * the top of the reference resistor goes to both the input (QA40x generator output) and the right channel.

 **The Gain Test** assumes the reference (QA40x generator output) is connected to the right channel and the signal with gain (DUT output) is connected to the left channel.

+**The Crosstalk Test** requires that you connect one signal to DUT left and right channels then connect the output channels of the DUT to each QA40x input channel.

 ## Photos
 Spectral Plot